mistoprogram/Mini-Solidity-project/day to day documentation/Problems/critical.md

 # Critical Problems & Fixes

-## Problem analysis current version: 2.0
+## Author's note
-i ran analysis on claude, since this is just a simple project i use 4.5 haiku.
-This full document is a full problem i have with my contract, i'll try to fix it ASAP.
+this is analysis ran by claude 4.5 haiku, it finds several problem in current version(2.0).
+I'm trying to fix it just by looking at the documented problem, i'll try to figure it out.

 ## Problem 1: Inefficient String Status Comparisons